Best Western Plus Port O'Call Hotel

 Operated by the McMahon Stadium Society, the 46,020-seat McMahon Stadium is located at the University of Calgary in the city of Calgary in southern Alberta.
 Canada’s fifth-largest stadium, the structure was originally established in 1960 as a replacement for Mewata Park Stadium.

-Set between 14th Street and 2nd Street SW, the Red Mile on 17th Ave is a retail and entertainment district set in central Calgary in southern Alberta.
+Found between 14th Street and 2nd Street SW, the Red Mile on 17th Ave is a retail and entertainment district.
+It's a hub of fun in central Calgary in southern Alberta.
 Named for the team colors of National Hockey League’s Calgary Flames, the Red Mile features dining, shopping, and cultural sites.

-Shaw Millennium Park is a skatepark on the western side of downtown Calgary.
+Kick flip and grind all over Shaw Millennium Park, the premier skatepark on the western side of downtown Calgary.
 The park is located on the site of the former Mewata Stadium, where the Calgary Stampeders of the Canadian Football League used to play.
 With beginner, intermediate and expert areas covering 75,000 square feet, there's plenty of surfaces.
-Kids of all ages love to practice their skating skills on the rails, ledges, stairs, full halfpipe, flatbars and street course.

 Schedule plenty of time for a fun day in Calgary, by visiting the adjacent Telus World of Science.
 Kids love learning about science through the museum's interactive exhibits and educational demonstrations.
-While in town, check into one of the area Best Western hotels for comfortable accommodations, before continuing on your Southern Alberta journey.
+While in town, make the most of your stay in Southern Alberta.

 Throughout the years, Spruce Meadows continued its improvements and additions.
-In 2001, the Canadian Event Industries Awards voted Spruce Meadows to be the "Best Sporting Venue".
+In 2001, the Canadian Event Industries Awards voted Spruce Meadows to be the "Best Sporting Venue."
 Whether attending one of the year-round tournaments, fishing in the pond, picnicking on the grounds of the park, touring the horse stables or strolling through the International Christmas Market held at the park, there is plenty to do.
-While in town, choose one of the local Best Western hotels to enjoy a wonderful night's rest.

 Formerly the Lindsay Park Sports Centre, the Talisman Centre is a sports complex set in Calgary in southern Alberta.
 Known for its iconic roof, the Talisman Centre is Canada’s largest sports facility, and the second largest in North America.